CodeWithDee-073/Employee-PayTrack-System/README.md

 ## 🚀 Employee PayTrack System

-Employee PayTrack System is a Java-based payroll management application that helps organizations manage employee salary details efficiently.
+Employee PayTrack System is a Java-based console application that helps to  manage employee salary details efficiently.
 The system supports both full-time and part-time employees, allowing payroll tracking based on monthly salary or hourly wages.

 ### 🎯 Features